dasheck0/robots/readme.md

 * Add temp stat boosts for special actions
 * Animate gaining loots and stat boosts
 * Increase size of robot for the minimap based on kill counter
-* Draw human robot in another color for the minimap
 * Add more weapon graphics
 * Add more crate graphics
 * Add robot shadows